xfce4-panel - Preferences

 These options set the transparency of the entire panel.

-The add button opens the add new items dialog.
-With the remove button you can remove the currently selected item from the panel.
+The add button opens the Add New Items window where you can add more plugins to the panel, and the remove button allows you to remove the currently selected item from the panel.

-The preferences and about buttons are only active if the plugin support these features.
-It will open the selected items' settings.
+The preferences and about buttons are only active if the highlighted plugin supports these features.
+They will open the selected item's preferences and “About” window.